24-7-discord-bot/Shoukaku/README.md

 ```
 npm i shoukaku@1.5.2
 ```
+_not supported by this fork_

 For Lavalink `Dev` branch, or anything that doesn't fall into the scope of commits above

 ```
-npm i shoukaku@1.6.x // Replace x with the latest semver patch available
+npm i github:24-7-discord-bot/Shoukaku
 ```

-If you live on the edge, and want any update available on Shoukaku
+or from the github npm repo (requires auth)
 ```
-npm i Deivu/Shoukaku
+npm i @24-7-discord-bot/Shoukaku --registry=--registry=https://npm.pkg.github.com/24-7-discord-bot
 ```

 ### Documentation